 Confidentiality and integrity of customers’ data can be prone to security breaches.
 Opt for a safe, HIPPA-compliant texting platform to carry out bulk SMS campaigns to get the word out.

 Creating a Mobile-Friendly Hospital Website

 You already know that your hospital’s website has to be up to par.
-In 2020, your website must be mobile-friendly, as well.
+If you know that it’s not, we recommend investing in professional hospital website design services.
+In 2022, your website must be mobile-friendly, as well.
 If you don’t have a mobile-friendly and responsive website, then you need to start there.

 Mobile-friendly websites are common for retail and other direct-to-consumer industries, but many hospitals have yet to build mobile-responsive websites.